Bright-Phiri/StylePos-API/README.md

    ```
    $ bin/rails server
    ```

+### Dealing with Missing `master.key` (Credentials Issue)
+If you encounter an error like "Couldn't decrypt config/credentials.yml.enc," it indicates that the `master.key` file, which is used to decrypt the credentials, is missing.

+To resolve this issue, follow these steps:

+1. **Remove the existing `credentials.yml.enc`:**

+2. **Recreate the credentials file:**

+Run the following command to generate a new `credentials.yml.enc` file:

+$ bin/rails credentials:edit
+This will open an editor to create new credentials.
 ## Contributing:
 - Contributions to the project are welcome!
 If you find any issues or have suggestions for improvements, please submit a pull request or open an issue in the repository.